glynawe/Vanilla/kete.md

 ## Match Statements

-A `match` statement chooses statements to execute based on the runtime type of an object.
+A `match` statement chooses statements to execute based on the runtime type of a record.
 An argument variable of that type is declared in the scope of each case branch.
 These arguments follow the same rules as function argument passing.
 E.g. the `var` version of the `match` statement creates assignable arguments that alias the `match` statement's designator.

 If the match's expression is `null` then the `case null:` branch is excuted.